jewh2/jewh2.github.io/_posts/2025-10-18-hajar-moths.md

 ![The starting point of our Hajar adventure, the wadi entrance at Al Afyah.](https://jewh2.github.io/images/2025oman/P2060003.JPG)
 *The starting point of our Hajar adventure, the wadi entrance at Al Afyah.*

-Starting so late in the day we planned to break the first leg of our journey over two days, camping somewhere up near the top of our 1400 m ascent to the ridge where we then descend 600 m to the village of Hadash in the spectacular Al Gubbrah bowl.
+Starting so late in the day we planned to break the first leg of our journey over two days, camping somewhere up near the top of our 1400 m ascent to the ridge where we then descend 600 m to the village of Hadash in the spectacular Al Ghubrah bowl.
 Notably there is no water source along this path, so we had to be prepared for two days without resupply.

 Here is where I made a dangerous mistake that affected everyone for the next three days.
 Having already drunk a lot of water, and already having a very heavy rucksack (25kg+), I only filled up my bottles with three litres of water - two litres for the ascent this evening and afternoon, then a litre for the descent into Hadash.
 This was absolutely moronic.